 Something invokes or provokes the app, and the app responds with a message.
 Further action can flow from that message, forming a conversational interface of potentially limitless complexity.

 Apps can create messages whenever they want to, as long as they have the relevant permissions and access.
 Read our guide to sending messages from apps to learn more.

 App-published messages can be composed using advanced text formatting and Block Kit layout blocks and elements.
 Our guide to composing messages will show you the full breadth of what is possible.

 Take messages to the next level using interactive components like buttons and select menus.
 Learn how in our guide to creating interactive messages.

-Work through all the possibilities, and get some tips and inspiration, by reading our guides to planning Slack apps.
+Explore all the possibilities and get some tips and inspiration by reading our guides to planning Slack apps.